 It is about confronting stereotypes, prejudice and rumours.

 For Martinez, young people have a key role to play here since in the future they’ll be the ones working with and hiring others.
-The social educator has helped put in place activities that fostered meetings among youth of different nationalities.
+The social educator has helped put in place activities that fostered meetings among the youth of different nationalities.
 They were young people who live in Bilbao to study, work or look for a better future but whose interests and hobbies are the same as those who were born here.

 A video created by this group features three youth talking about what they usually do on their birthdays.
 That made everyone realise that they share more similarities than differences, says Martinez.